 Early detection can save lives.
 Learning your risk factors for such chronic health conditions such as cancer, heart disease or stroke can help prevent future illness and disability.
-At Chester County Hospital, our screenings all utilize guidelines from national health organizations to categorize risk and recommend appropriate lifestyle change and/or medical follow up.
-Skilled health professionals and, where appropriate, board certified physicians conduct all screenings.
+At Chester County Hospital in West Chester, PA, our healthcare screenings all utilize guidelines from national health organizations to categorize risk and recommend appropriate lifestyle change and/or medical follow up.
+Skilled health professionals and, where appropriate, board-certified physicians conduct all screenings.
 You will receive a copy of your screening results and receive educational material aimed at keeping you well.

 Chester County Hospital offers free monthly blood pressure screenings at various locations.
 No appointments are necessary.

 Free breast cancer screenings are offered twice a year to women over 40 who do not have health insurance.